csomerlot/csomerlot.github.io/README.md

 Previous efforts for this documentation included Google Keep and docs, mind maps, evernote, and onenote.
 None of these formats support publishing as a web site, slidedeck, and pdf, nor have the versioning or sharingcapability.
 Nor low-cost and DNS integration.

 ### Setup:
-    - install Anaconda, atom, git, dropbox
+    - install Anaconda, atom or VS Code, and a git client
     - make a bat file for preprocess in Scripts: @echo OFF; python C:\Users\Administrator\Anaconda3\Scripts\preprocess %*
     - install conda libraries
-      - conda install -c conda-forge awscli
       - conda install doconce
 ### Editing tools:
-    - atom
-    - dropbox app on android
+    - atom or VS Code or android app
     - https://www.textdropapp.com
     - portable GIMP for making the background of images transparent
 ### Git hooks:
     - run doconce makefile
-    - publish to S3 bucket
 ### Organization:
     - Chapters and major sub-chapters are in their own doconce file with doconce include files for whole assembly
     - HTML pages made for each doconce file